DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 // The above block of code will run the else statement.
 ```

-The out put of that program is :\
+The output of that program is :\
 `Hi`\
 `Else`